Maxoun456/FNFBot/README.md

-# FNFBot was here lmao
+# Welcome to FNFBot

-get deleted pingas

-pretty dope-ass game

-still trying to make the best bot of all time
+This is one of my personal projects, a Discord bot with lots of features built inside it!

+If you want to use the code for your bot just install node js, all the packages in package.json and create a file called .env containing you MongoDB URL and your bot token